erbkaiser/FrozenCookies/README.md

 -   **Lag:** Frozen Cookies can cause noticeable lag due to its complexity.
 Lower the auto-click speed if performance drops.
 -   **Golden Cookie timers:** Occasionally, Golden Cookie timers may disappear from the infobox.
 They will reappear with the next Golden Cookie spawn.
--   **Autocasting:** If Frozen Cookies loads before Wizard Towers are unlocked, autocasting may not activate automatically, even after unlocking them.
-Reload the game and mod to enable autocasting.
-This may also affect other minigame features like banks.

 For more issues or feature requests, see the [GitHub issues page](https://github.com/erbkaiser/FrozenCookies/issues).
 Contributions and suggestions are welcome!